 When setting large goals, it can feel like it may be light years away until you can achieve them.
-This makes it hard to notice where you are currently at and each step you accomplish that brings you closer to your resolutions.
+This makes it hard to notice where you are currently at and each step you accomplish that brings you closer to your new year’s resolutions.

 Instead, focus on celebrating each small step that you accomplish that gets you closer.
 For example, if your goal is to cut carbon emissions, focus on celebrating each little change along the way.
 These small victories will help you to realize that you really are making a difference.
 In this sense, a smart personalized tool as EnerWisely’s dashboard can help you track your progress and your successes.

 5. Set Intentions

 Creating goals is one thing and setting the intentions behind your goals is even more powerful.
 Sure, you can have a goal for an energy transition in your household, but that may not be enough to cause you to stick to it.

 Instead, focus on what the intention is behind that goal.
 The same is true when it comes to your new year’s resolutions.
 Perhaps it is to save the rainforest or to help with reducing carbon emissions, or maybe it is to cut costs so that you can take your family on a vacation.

 The intention is much more effective because it becomes a part of who you are, not just what you do.